wadefagen/Students-by-State-at-UIUC/README.md

 - `Guam`, data present in 2013-2017
 - `Military`, data present in 2000-2017
 - `Puerto Rico`, data present in 2013-2017
-- `Unknown`, data present in 2004-2017; this includes only unknown US residents, international students are split out
+- `Unknown`, data present in 2004-2017; this includes only unknown US residents, international students are split out into a different dataset
 - `Virgin Islands`, data present in 2017 only